 1. Don’t rush your decision

-With restrictions and government guidelines changing almost by the day, operators are having to make quick decisions, pivot business models on the spot and adapt to what is expected of them with only a moment’s notice.
+With restrictions and government guidelines constantly changing, operators have had to make quick decisions, pivot business models on the spot and adapt to what is expected of them with only a moment’s notice.
 However, making a quick decision about a technology solution is not always the best decision, so make sure you take the time to do your research to find the right online ordering system for your business.
 Think through exactly how staff are going to quickly receive and manage orders, without disrupting other existing operations.
 Why not write a checklist of all the things you want your order and pay technology to be able to do, and be sure to speak to a few providers before making your decision.

 2. Do check it’s future-proofed